Editor and Publisher

 Keith Martin has been involved with the collector car hobby for more than thirty years.
 As a writer, publisher, television commentator and enthusiast, he is constantly on the go, meeting collectors and getting involved in their activities throughout the world.

-He founded the monthly Sports Car Market magazine twenty-nine years ago, and it has developed into the authoritative informed voice of the collector car hobby.
-Martin’s second publication, American Car Collector, launched four years ago, continues to be the fastest growing collector car publication in America.
+He founded the monthly Sports Car Market magazine thirty-two years ago, and it has developed into the authoritative informed voice of the collector car hobby.
+Martin’s second publication, American Car Collector, launched six years ago, continues to be the fastest growing collector car publication in America.

 Martin’s columns on collecting and reviews of exotic cars, including the Ford GT and the Bentley Continental GT, have appeared in the New York Times.

 Noted for his onstage wit, warmth and deep knowledge of collectible cars, Martin has been an emcee at Pebble Beach, the Concours of America, Concorso Italiano, Legends of the Autobahn, the La Jolla Concours d’Elegance, the Atlanta Concours, Keels and Wheels and many other events.

 He has been honored as a recipient of two of the most prestigious awards in the collector car hobby – The Lee Iacocca Award and the Edward Herrmann Award.
 He has also been inducted into the Concorso Italiano Hall of Fame.

 He has hosted numerous television specials, and was the co-host of “What’s My Car Worth” shown on the Velocity channel.